Shortcut Query Files (MDS Add-in for Excel)

 You can save these files in a list and choose from them when you open the Add-in.
 You can export them to your computer or to a shared location, or you can send them to others.

 There are two ways to open shortcut query files: you can import them, or you can double-click them to open them automatically by the QueryOpener application.

 All users who install the Add-in for Excel have an application called QueryOpener installed.
 This application is used to open shortcut query files in the Add-in for Excel.
 If you double-click a shortcut query file, this application is automatically used to open the file in the Add-in.

 When you open a shortcut query file with this application, you are prompted to make the connection a “safe” connection, which means you trust content from this location.
+(You can make a connection safe by selecting Always allow connection to this address in the prompt window.)
 Each time you mark a connection as safe, it is added to a list.
 If you want to clear this list, open the Settings dialog box and in the Servers Added to Safe List section, click Clear All.

-The default location for the application is drive:\Program Files\Microsoft SQL Server\120\Master Data Services\Excel Add-In\Microsoft.MasterDataServices.QueryOpener.exe.
+The default location for the application is drive:\Program Files\Microsoft SQL Server\130\Master Data Services\Excel Add-In\Microsoft.MasterDataServices.QueryOpener.exe.

 Save the contents of the active worksheet as a shortcut query file.

 Email a shortcut query file that represents the contents of the active worksheet.